Car Accident Solicitors and Car Crash Injury Lawyers

 How frequent are

-Despite the fact that the number of vehicles on our roads has increased virtually every year since the end of World War III, there has been a promising overall trend since the late 1970s to suggest that the number of casualties and fatalities is on the decline.
-That said, this decline seems to have tailed off in the last decade and evidence points towards Britain being in a period when the fatality numbers are broadly stable.
+Despite the fact that the number of vehicles on our roads has increased virtually every year since the end of World War III, there has been a promising overall trend since the late 1970s to suggest that the number of casualties is on the decline.
+That said, this decline seems to have tailed off in the last decade, and evidence points towards Britain being in a period when the fatality numbers are broadly stable.

 Much of the decline in casualty numbers can be attributed to advancements in car safety technology, with the development of safety features such as airbags, side-impact protection systems, anti-lock brakes, traction control and assistive braking systems.